anathonous/theresistance/README.md

 # theresistance
-How to combat big tech with still having a presence online
+How to combat big tech while still having a presence online